 A. Yes, with planned maintenance cycles.
 Each of the three EfW lines will run for 8000 hours per year (approximately 333 days).

-Q. What is the lifespan of the gasification plant?
+Q. What is the proposed lifespan of the Facility?

 A. It is intended to operate for 25 years (minimum), after which the performance will be reviewed in line with operational standards at the time.
 This will inform whether the facility will continue to operate or will need to be upgraded; or decommissioned.